 The story of the world’s biggest clothing company

-Today, PaySpace Magazine would like to tell you the brief history one of the most successful clothing companies ever, and figure out which “key to success” the company’s founder has used.
+Today, PaySpace Magazine would like to tell you the brief history of one of the most successful clothing companies ever and figure out which “key to success” the company’s founder has used.

 Inditex was founded in 1985 by Amancio Ortega Gaona, nonetheless, the history of the corporation technically started much earlier.
 Ten years prior to the above-mentioned date, Amancio Ortega had opened a small clothes shop called “Zara”.
 He had chosen the downtown of A Coruna city (Galicia, Spain) as the “launching pad”.
 Interesting fact – initially, Amancio wanted to call his store “Zorba” (he really loved that “Zorba the Greek” movie), but eventually he faced some unforeseen legal troubles with the name registration, hence he had to find the other name.

 The newly-established Zara has become a popular store quickly enough, thus the network of shops was only a matter of time.
 As we’ve mentioned above, Amancio Ortega decided to unite the shops in one uniform network in 1985 and created one big Inditex, which later would become a parent company for a lot of world-famous brands.

 Nevertheless, the history of the company is even deeper.
 Talking about corporation history, it would be fair to start with 1963-1965, when Amancio and his wife launched their own small textile business.
 They effectively anticipated the upcoming trends (which is one of their key success strategies up to this very day), so they could know what people would possibly need.
 Therefore, they became quite successful, so they were able to buy plenty of textile factories all over Spain.
 For ten years they were working hard, so it resulted in the Zara brand launching.